tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

-To be conservative, we propose some restrictions on `defun`, such as:
+To be conservative, we propose some restrictions on `function`, such as:

-1. State is created only once, i.e., `defun` will fail if calling `f` a second time results in new state being created.
+1. State is created only once, i.e., `function` will fail if calling `f` a second time results in new state being created.
-1.  `defun` decorated functions can only produce `Tensor` return values.
+1.  `function` decorated functions can only produce `Tensor` return values.
 1. If you want to convert TF v1.x code like `f` above, you may use `tf.compat.v1.wrap_function` which guarantees it will only trace `f` once.